-As a result of this, EYFS children will have a simple behaviour ladder which they are moved up to reflect positive behaviour and moved down as a sanction for displaying incorrect behaviour.
+As a result of this, EYFS children will have a simple traffic light system where they will move and up down this accordingly.

-Children are also rewarded with raffle tickets as in the rest of the school to support our positive behaviour strategy.
-As with the rest of the school children with specific behavioural needs will have a bespoke Behaviour Plan and Behaviour Map that can be found in Appendix C.
+Children are also rewarded with Dojo rewards as in the rest of the school to support our positive behaviour strategy.
+As with the rest of the school, children with specific behavioural needs will have a bespoke Behaviour Plan and Behaviour Map that can be found in Appendix C.

 Our Rules Visible Consistencies 1.
 Be Ready 1.
 Greeting children in a welcoming way 2.
 Be Respectful 2.
 Acting as a positive role model.
 3. Be Safe 3.
 Calm and caring towards all children.
-4. Positive praise linked to our school rules Relentless routines Over and Above Recognition 1.
+4. Positive praise linked to our school rules Relentless routines Over and Above Decemition Relentless routines Over and Above Recognition 1.
+Good manners at all times 1.
+Positive, public praise 1.
+Good manners at all times 1.
 Good manners at all times 2.
 Fantastic walking 1.
-Positive, public praise 3.
-Super sitting 2.
-Raffle tickets 4.
-Line up in agreed order 3.
-Whole class reward system 4.
-Star of the week 5.
-Head teacher top table 6.
-Positive feedback to parents
+Positive, public praise Good manners at all times Fantastic walking Super sitting Positive, public praise Dojo rewards Good manners at all times Fantastic walking Super sitting Positive, public praise Dojo rewards Whole class reward system